elsampsa/valkka-examples/docs/lesson_2.rst

 Compared to the previous lesson, we have lot's of new stuff here.

-The "entry point" framefilter "live_out_filter" writes to a class called "FrameFifo".
+So, again, LiveThread writes frames to "live_out_filter".  "live_out_filter" in turn writes to a class called "FrameFifo".

 FrameFifo is a "first-in-first-out" (fifo) queue for frames.
-One thread writes frames to the fifo, while the other one reads them, like this:
+One thread writes frames to the fifo, while another thread reads them, like this:

 ::